Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/manage_bandwidth_vRack_api/guide.en-gb.md

 ---
-title: 'Upgrade and downgrade Bandwidth via the OVHcloud API'
+title: 'Upgrade and downgrade private bandwidth (vRack) via the OVHcloud API'
-excerpt: 'Find out how to upgrade and downgrade the bandwidth on a Dedicated Server via the OVHcloud API'
+excerpt: 'Find out how to upgrade and downgrade the private bandwidth on a Dedicated Server via the OVHcloud API'
 updated: 2025-01-17
 ---

 ## Objective

+With the private network, compatible dedicated servers benefit from a guaranteed minimum bandwidth of 1 Gbps.
+In the event of increased activity, this bandwidth can be increased on comptabile servers.

-Each of our dedicated servers includes a minimum public bandwidth of 500Mbps.
-In this guide, we explain how you can easily increase or decrease the bandwidth of a dedicated server.
+**In this guide, we explain how you can easily increase or decrease the private bandwidth of a dedicated server.**

 ## Requirements

-- A [dedicated server](/links/bare-metal/bare-metal) in your OVHcloud account
+- A [vRack](/links/network/vrack) service activated in your account
+- A [Dedicated Server](/links/bare-metal/bare-metal) compatible with the vRack
 - Access to the [OVHcloud API](/pages/manage_and_operate/api/first-steps)

 ## Instructions